 But seriously, how do they have so many questions?!
 And how do you explain to him what a refractometer is?
 I mean, where the hell did they even learn that word?
 Maybe you can hide in the bathroom and Google it while he’s not looking.

 Except when you’re doing that – Crap!
 They added me on Facebook.
 Now I have to maintain the facade of a superior human being!
 Where’s that photo of me drinking a guilty Frappucino?
 Delete!
 Delete!
 Delete!

 Not everyone works in a cafe because it’s been a lifelong dream to get involved in the coffee industry.
 Some do it to save up for a trip, or to get through school, but this person does it because they’re “in between jobs” – and you know this because they just won’t stop talking about it.

 They’ve got big dreams of what they’re going to do “once they get out of this place”.
 Something about this “amazing invention” that’s “gonna make it big within the next 4 or 5 years, for real”.

-It’s cool that they’re so into it, but we’re supposed to be selling coffee, not their “insane app that will change your life” right?
-Woah, are they actually doing a sales pitch to that lady who ordered a takeaway?
+It’s cool that they’re so into it, but we’re supposed to be selling coffee, not their “insane app that will change your life”, right?
+Woah, are they actually doing a sales pitch to that lady who ordered a coffee to-go?
 I don’t think I’ve ever seen anyone pay for a coffee that fast.